hiatus/turing/README.md

 `turing` can receive it's input prompt from the microphone (leveraging OpenAI's STT model), from a file or from standard input.
 The input is then processed by the target model, which may be a GPT or one of the image generation models.
-The output is then played on the system speakers (leveraging OpenAI's TTS model, written to a file or simply output to the console.
+The output is then played on the system speakers (leveraging OpenAI's TTS model), written to a file or simply output to the console.
 The model's response can also be copied to the clipboard.

 From the beggining, `turing` was thought of as a tool to be used via keyboard shortcuts with preconfigured parameters, where the user writes his/her own custom system prompts and simply types a